 Jokingly Chris’s friend Rod (Lil Rel Howery) admonishes him for going to the middle of nowhere to meet his white girlfriend’s family.
 There’s no good that could from it–is his overall message.
 Which is befitting the film’s tagline, “Just because you’re invited, doesn’t mean you’re welcome.”

 This phrase resonates throughout the film and exemplifies the sentiment of so many people of color in America.
-Here’s a fews ways that the film reflects racism and racial oppression in our society.
+Here’s a fews ways that the film reflects racism and racial oppression in our society:

-Rose symbolizes the ways in which people of color are lured into a system that does not have it’s best interest at heart and uses them to sustain the livelihood of their own cuture, without regard for how it impacts their life.
+Rose’s deceptive relationship with Chris symbolizes the ways in which people of color are lured into a system that does not have it’s best interest at heart and uses them to sustain the livelihood of their own cuture, without regard for how it impacts their life.
 Rose’s relationship with Chris also symbolizes the betrayal that people of color have for those who pretend to embrace them and their diversity, but only do so for their own benefit.